ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ### API<!--needs updating with conditions-->
 {: #fgac-new-policy-serviceid-conditions-api}

 Include an example construction using the API of an IAM policy with a condition.
-Use "folder1/subfolder1/file.txt" as example
+Use **"folder1/subfolder1/file.txt"** as example
 Roles: `Object Lister`, `Object Writer`, `Object Deleter`, `Object Reader`
-Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter StringMatchAnyOf  “/”, “”}
+Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter `stringMatchAnyOf`  **“/”**, “”}
 OR
 {Path StringMatch “folder1/subfolder1/*”}